 Nationally, the League of American Bicyclists ranks universities, communities, and businesses based on their bicycle friendliness.
 Colorado State University and the City of Fort Collins are in a unique position of having both achieved the Platinum level designation for universities and communities respectively.
-Additionally, Fort Collins has the highest number of bicycle friendly businesses in the nation.
-Colorado State University and the community of Fort Collins are committed to making bicycling an easy choice for all.
+Fort Collins also has the highest number of bicycle friendly businesses in the nation.
+Colorado State University and the Fort Collins community are committed to making bicycling an easy choice for all.

 Fort Collins has miles of bike routes, lanes, and trails which can bring you to CSU.
-The flat terrain and 300 days of sunshine make riding a bicycle practical for many.
+Our city’s flat terrain and 300 days of sunshine make riding a bicycle practical.
 Shared use trails, like the Mason Trail or Spring Creek Trail, will bring you to campus or you can ride in the many dedicated bike lanes in Fort Collins.
-Additionally, while not advised in most areas, Fort Collins allows bicycling on sidewalks.
-Google Maps provide an easy way to map your route to campus.
+While not advised in most areas, Fort Collins also allows bicycling on sidewalks.
+Google maps provide an easy way to map your route to campus.

 For winter bicycling, please view the latest city snow plow priority routes.